simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - use bash 'stress' command to simulate CPU spike
 - RDS
     - Use Multi-AZ to make HA
+    - All RDS database engines support Multi-AZ database deployment.
+    - Using provisioned IOPS for RDS - 	100GB to 64TB size, 1000 to 64-80K IOPS
     - Can only create Read-Replicas if backups are enabled
     - Reboot with Failover, can take some time to update UI (and API) for the AZ
+    - Automated backups can be optionally retained
+        - up to 35 days
     - Versions
         - To find RDS version, go to DB, check Engine parameter (included version)
             - can use **aws rds describe-db-instances --region** command to find DB metadata